Goals

 2

-• Carbon is absorbed and stored in our soil through regenerative practices and exceeds the emissions associated with growing fruit, making our fruit carbon negative
+• Carbon that is absorbed and stored in our soil through regenerative practices exceeds the emissions associated with growing fruit, making our fruit carbon-negative

 • Promotes regenerative agriculture practices